 Are Horror Films Good for Bad for You?

 Scary movies do not just provoke emotions.
 They cause our bodies to react too.
 For some, the reaction is similar to getting high.
 The body releases hormones that make them feel good.

 Watching scary movies is like an addiction to trauma.
 The movies rev up the nervous system, which results in anxiety and stress.
 That stress is a thrill for some people.
 When the movie is over, they feel relief, which makes them feel good and safe again.

 For others, watching scary movies makes them feel terrified and bad.
 Some even have nightmares afterward.
 If you are prone to nightmares or sleeping problems, you should probably not watch scary movies before bed.

 If you struggle with anxiety and phobias, you may not want to watch certain movies.
 However, some people find it helpful to face their fears on the movie screen.
 They use it as a form of exposure therapy.
 This is where a person is exposed to the things they fear, a little at a time.
 In time, it helps them overcome the fear.
 This approach is not for everybody—seeing a therapist might be a better option.
 It is important to know your limits.

 Safe and Scared

-Perhaps we are all just looking for the same thing—a periodic jolt to the nervous system and a roundabout peek at our innermost fears, all within the comfort of a secure environment.
+Perhaps with horror films, we are looking for the same thing.
+We just need some excitement.
+Or maybe we need to look at our innermost fears.
+And we can do this easily within the comfort of a secure environment.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.